ctrlplusb/monilla/readme.md

 You need the following available on your system to use this CLI;

 - Node.js version 16 or higher
-- npm version 8 or higher
+- npm version 8.8.0 or higher

+> TODO: Note about the required min npm version

 &nbsp;